wirthwhiledev/dev-school/javascript/1_hello_world/README.md

 # README

-Building a boilderplate web application and updating the DOM with Javascript
+Building a boilderplate web application and modifying the DOM with Javascript

-## First Objective - Build a boilerplate web application
+## Objectives
-1. Output will be 3 files -> html file (already provided), javascript file, css file
+1. Create a basic website structure
-2. See the Expected Visual Output below
+    - index.html, styles.css, scripts.js
 2. HTML file
     - should contain no text content in the ```<body>```
         - I.E. do not add ```<h1>Hello World</h1>``` inside of the ```<body>``` tag